bwva/HTML-SpinnerElem/README.md

 ```html
 <script src="./MyScriptDirectory/spinner-component.js"></script>
 ```

-_Note: GitHub can't allow installation of custom web components, so no examples are embedded here.
-See the `/ex` directory for an HTML doc with lots of examples.
-I have also placed this doc online, loading the latest production version of `spinner-component.js`, at [my own site](https://bvadata.info/html_spinner_examples.html).

 ### HTML Tag
 The spinner can be placed in your HTML as an inline-block element with the following tag: